kizza42/WiiChuck2Midi/README.md

 This solution is achieved with the following hardware:

-1. Nintendo Wii Nunchuck (Everybody has one of these kicking around somewhere!)
+1. Nintendo Wii Nunchuck (Everybody has one of these kicking around somewhere!
+They can be found for a few $$ on Aliexpress)
 2. Adafruit QT Py RP2040 https://www.adafruit.com/product/4900
 3. Adafruit Wii Nunchuck Breakout Adapter - Qwiic / STEMMA QT https://www.adafruit.com/product/4836
 4. STEMMA QT / Qwiic JST SH 4-Pin Cable - 50mm Long https://www.adafruit.com/product/4399